MateuszStefek/mateuszstefek.github.io/_posts/2019-03-17-Java-habits-in-Kotlin.md

 }
 ```

-You can spend a lot of time on bikeshedding, discussing which order is better,
+You can spend a lot of time on bikeshedding which order is better,
 but in both cases, the helper methods feel like a mess after a few months of heavy development.

 In Kotlin, I find nested functions quite useful in that regard.
 Here's an example: